itk-dev-rpa/fritagelse-for-leverandoermodregning/README.md

 ## Output

-If a task is invalid an email is send to the original sender.
+If a task is invalid an email is sent to the original sender.

-When a task is completed an email is send to the original sender.
+When a task is completed an email is sent to the original sender.

 ## Arguments